Yoga and Ayurveda for Psychosomatic Disorders

 By Sara Ponte

-Yoga as a therapy for Psychosomatic Disorder (PSD) has been practiced for many centuries in India, and has only recently been used to treat this condition in other countries.
+Yoga for Psychosomatic Disorders (PSD) has been practiced for many centuries in India, and has only recently been used to treat this condition in other countries.

 What is a Psychosomatic Disorder?